dmytro-x/provider-directory/README.md

 - I'm using general id, not uuid or slug, coz speed was the main request for this task.

 ##Design decisions
+- <b>Laravel</b> as main framework.
+It provides routing, ORM (Eloquent), migrations, validation and security features out of the box.
+This makes development faster and code more consistent.

+- Data getting via API.
+It's make ability to use this API in future for other clients, SPA, mobile app and so on.

-<b>Vite</b> for build bundles.
+- <b>Vite</b> for build bundles.
 Also vite make development faster

-<b>Tailwind</b> make responsive cross-browser interface for any resolution from phone to PC
+- <b>Tailwind</b> make responsive cross-browser interface for any resolution from phone to PC

-### Rendering Strategy
+#### Rendering Strategy

 - The page renders the full layout immediately with minimal blocking
 - Data for categories and providers is fetched asynchronously via Vue 3 + fetch API
 - A lightweight skeleton loader is displayed while data loads
 - This significantly reduces TTFB and LCP, and ensures fast perceived performance

-Vue.js in bundle.
-Probably from CDN it will be bit faster.
-But needs more logic for control version and so on
-Also used export with <b>vite</b>. so our bundle can be smaller than CDN Vue package It depend on users behavior.
-- if we expect just one visit per month - CDN with fallback from our server preferable.
-- if we expect multiple usage per day/week - bundle is ok.

 ##Performance optimizations

+- Deferred Rendering: The page layout renders instantly while provider data and categories are fetched asynchronously via <code>fetch()</code> in a Vue 3 component.
+- Lazy Loading: Provider logos use loading="lazy" to reduce LCP and improve perceived performance.
+- Used Eloquent <code>with()</code> to avoid N+1 issue
+- Vite Module Optimization: Scripts are included with <code>type="module"</code>
+- Minimal CSS: Tailwind is used with Vite for efficient styling and tree-shaking.
+- GZIP compression is enabled at the NGINX layer to reduce transfer size of JavaScript, CSS, and JSON responses.

 ##Areas for future enhancement

+- Add pagination or lazy loading on scroll.
+It's reduce query load and solve growing issue.
+After this we can cache in redis first 10-20 Providers from overall list and from each category.
+- Add feature for search by name and description
+- Make a preview for logos with small size
+- Add view statistics for providers and cache the entire content (including the logo) for frequently accessed ones.
+- Add frontetnd error handler with saving on server side
-Profile page can be open as modal window. so clients will stay on page. it reduce time for users and reduce load for server.
+- Profile page can be open as modal window. so clients will stay on page. it reduce time for users and reduce load for server.
-Switch to SPA or Inertian with App.vue as entrypoint

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>